How to run Windows on a Mac

 Won’t this be expensive?

 OK, you may not want to use this just to play Windows games but for most small businesses running their applications on hosted remote desktops will work out cheaper then purchasing and maintaining their own on-site server.
-Especially when you take into account the external support, electricity, licences, anti-virus, backups etc. The saving over 5 years for a typical 10 user system would be several thousand pounds.
+Especially when you consider the external support, electricity, licences, anti-virus, backups etc. The saving over 5 years for a typical 10 user system would be several thousand pounds.
 You also do not need to budget to reinvest the same outlay every so many years when your version of Windows goes out of support.

 How do I find out more?